 The problem of image-based newsletters: Cool but Spammy

 Image-only emails are rather risky.
 However, it’s also rather doubtful to say that it’s impossible to add them into your email marketing case.
 But why a majority of the brands ignore these images for newsletters fact?
 Maybe, they never dive into the pros and cons of image based newsletters deep enough to figure out what to apply in their practice with maximum use.
 Just look in your inbox.
 Are they so brave sending such newsletters or maybe they use some secret knowledge, hidden from the ordinary email marketer?
 Let’s find that out.

-That is emails that are almost purely images with little to no actual HTML text.
+That is emails that are almost purely images with little text newsletters to no actual HTML text.

 Actually, it is totally opposite to the MailChimp recommendation about the 80:20 text to image ratio.
 For example, Goby’s online-shop promo:

 - Email Marketers and Designers – because the visualization of the newsletter content gives a freedom and space to realize any web design idea.

 - Subscribers – because it is a real pleasure to receive an email like this:

 The person who has been working over this Star Wars Undies campaign put a lot of effort to please you with the design of this email marketing image.
 It gives a feeling that this brand really cares.

 There is a list of advantages for business:

 - Visually appealing emails increase conversions to your site.